santiRostan/gpu-ray-tracer/CONCEPTS.md

 # GPU Ray Tracer Concepts

-This document explains the key concepts and algorithms used in this GPU ray tracer implementation, featuring a **pure XML scene loading system** and advanced camera features.
+This document explains the key concepts and algorithms used in this GPU ray tracer implementation, featuring a XML scene loading system and advanced camera features.

 ## Ray Tracing Fundamentals